anjanakalu/java/coding_leetcode_react_css.md

 6. Implement currying.
 7. Implement `call`, `apply`, and `bind`.
 8. Memoize a function.
-9. Implement `Promise.all` function and all methods: `Promise.isSettled`, `Promise.any`, and `Promise.race`.
 10. Implement debounce and throttle to control the rate of function execution.
-11. Create a promise that resolves after 1 second and convert it to async/await.
 12. Write the syntax to set and get items in session and local storage.
 13. Use JSON to parse and stringify data.
 14. Create an arrow function.